 If you’re a conference participant–whether attendee, speaker, exhibitor or volunteer–and you violate these basic standards, we may take any action we deem appropriate, including expelling you from the conference, without a refund, at our discretion.

-If you’re being harassed, notice that someone else is being harassed, or have any other concerns, please contact a staff member, volunteer, or our executive producer Heather McGough, [email protected] or 415.857.2479, and she’ll connect with the conference co-chairs.
+If you’re being harassed, notice that someone else is being harassed, or have any other concerns, please contact our Programs Manager at [email protected] or 323-546-8854.
+She’ll connect with the conference producers.
 All reports will be kept confidential among our staff, who have been trained to respond to violations of this code of conduct.

 Let’s blow up Twitter with a stream of great ideas, not a riot about how we treat each other.